boothinator/TimerExtensions/README.md

 ## Examples

+* alarm - call a function some time in the future
 * code-timing - Count the number of clock cycles that a piece of code takes
 * pulse-generator - Similar to the classic Blink example, but with precise, jitter-free timing
 * blink-timing - Use an input capture unit to time the classic delay-based Blink example

 ## Usage

+Include the TimerExtensions.h header.

-### TimerUtil
+### Utility Methods

-timerUtil.h

-TimerUtil provides a number of convenience functions so you don't have to mess with AVR registers.
+This library provides a number of convenience functions so you don't have to mess with AVR registers.
 Simply use digitalPinToTimer() to find the timer for a pin, or use timer names (TIMER0, TIMER1, etc.) to identify timers.

 #### Clock and Mode

-`configureTimerClock(timer, clock)` - set the clock speed of a timer, relative to the CPU clock.
+`setTimerClock(timer, clock)` - set the clock speed of a timer, relative to the CPU clock.
 Note that a value of None means that the clock is stopped.

-`configureTimerMode(timer, mode, resolution)` - change the timer mode.
+`setTimerMode(timer, mode, resolution)` - change the timer mode.

 `getTimerValue(timer)`
 `setTimerValue(timer, ticks)` - get and set timer value.
 Most useful when the clock is stopped, and in Normal, CTC, or Fast PWM modes.